catalyzeio/policies/source/sections/roles_policy.md

 13. The Security Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
 Examples of security updates and reminders include, but are not limited to:
 	1. Latest malicious software or virus alerts;
-	2. Datica’s requirement to report unauthorized attempts to access ePHI;
+	2. Bind’s requirement to report unauthorized attempts to access ePHI;
 	3. Changes in creating or changing passwords;
 	4. Additional security-focused training is provided to all workforce members by the Security Officer.
 This training includes, but is not limited to:
 	5. Data backup plans;